prithpal11/Introduction-to-Probability-and-Data-with-R/README.md

 # Note:

 The original 'brfss2013.RData' file was a 53MB file (491775 obs. of 330 variables).
-This was file truncated by picking up only the variables that were used in the analysis.
+This file was truncated by picking up only the variables that were used in the analysis.
-This is the file uploaded in github
+The file thus obtained of size approx. 5MB (491775 obs. of 17 variables) is uploaded here.